 Wimbledon is one of the biggest and most popular Grand Slam tennis tournaments today.
 It started out as a garden party in 1877, and now it is a grand event attended by hundreds of thousands of people.
 Broadcast throughout the world by television, radio, and the internet, Wimbledon is put on by the All England Lawn Tennis and Croquet Club every year in Worple Road, England.
-This year’s event begins on June 23, 2008 and lasts for two weeks.
-Tickets are notoriously hard to find, but Coast to Coast has all the best tickets to all Wimbledon dates.
-Be the first to get your tickets to Wimbledon 2008!
+Tickets won't be around for long, so if you want to see this legendary tournament for yourself, get your 2009 Wimbledon tickets now!

 The Wimbledon Championships start every year around mid or late June and last two weeks, or as long as it is necessary to complete the tournament.
 Players from over sixty countries have competed at this event.
 Wimbledon is the only Grand Slam Tournament, of four, that is played on a grass court.